sf-wdi-22-23/modules-23/w01-controlling-the-dom/d3-dawn-control-flow/exercises.md

 2. Log to the console "This is awesome!"
 25 times.

-3. Create a snippet inside of chrome's developer tools.
-Create snippets to do the rest of the challenges.

-4. In your snippet, create a new variable that is an array of 4 phrases: `"Howdy there"`, `"OMG"`, `"javascript"`, and `"Pair Programming"`.
+Create a new variable that is an array of 4 phrases: `"Howdy there"`, `"OMG"`, `"javascript"`, and `"Pair Programming"`.

 5. Loop over the array and log each phrase to the console.

 6. Loop over the array and log each phrase to the console *only if* its total length is 4 or longer.
-If the phrase is shorter than 4 characters, console log a message that the phrase is too short.
+If the phrase is shorter than 4 characters, console log "phrase is too short".

 1. Jimmy loves roller coasters, but there are a bunch of rules (ugh!) for riding: